How to Build a Scaleable Accounting Practice in the Cloud

 Structure is key

 When you’re transforming your firm, you need to be consistent.
 You’re being paid for your services, so you’ve got to be there for everyone of your clients.
-Consistency makes your firm’s reputation grow, so to not implement processes is very dangerous.
+Consistency makes your firm’s reputation grow.

 Setting up workflows, for example, will make sure your team are all on the same page.
 A workflow is a series of tasks designed to produce a desired outcome, giving your staff the tools they need to collaborate.
 Collaboration often produces the best results, especially when working over the cloud.
 Multiple pairs of eyes on a task will allow you to analyse and deliberate how to produce the best results or conclusion.
 You’ll find your team will begin to work more in unity with one another.